Controls

 The values for the indent specify the distance from the display frame line to the display margin.
 Whether and how the elements are visible in the event of an overlap of the display frame line is determined by the settings under "Trim/Crop" in the same dialog.

-Example: In the following display, the upper display frame is to be moved downwards.
+Example: In the following display, the upper display frame should be moved downwards.

 Deprecated

 This section lists functions that are now outdated but must remain in the application for backward compatibility reasons.
-These functions are not up to date with current technology, and their use is not recommended, especially when it comes to implementing new patterns or displaying current content.
-It is important to be aware that using these outdated functions may lead to problems, as they may not be compatible with new technologies or standards.
+These functions are no longer up to date, and their use is not recommended, especially when it comes to implementing new templates or displaying current content.
+It is important to be aware that using these deprecated functions may lead to problems, as they may not be compatible with new technologies or standards.
 Therefore, users interested in optimizing their applications should avoid these functions.

-Create text frame: If the option is set, a text frame is created that is connected to the display frame.
-If the option is released, that text frame is released.
+Create text frame: If this option is set, a text frame is created that is connected to the display frame.
+If the option is released, this text frame is released.

 Didot unit: If a document is created with the "Didot unit" property, points are used instead of Didot points.
 This option can only be set when creating a document and serves only for control at this point.
 Changing the status is not intended.